SNIPPIK/UnTitles/README.md

 ---
 ## 🚀 Quick start
-> Node.js or Bun is required, as well as FFmpeg installed
+> You need Node.js and FFmpeg installed.
-> All configuration is written in `.env`
+> All parameters are specified in `.env`, don't forget to copy it to `.build` and customize it.
 ```shell
 # Clone
 git clone https://github.com/SNIPPIK/UnTitles